OlliV/bfree/README.md

 ### Next.js telemetry

-The Next.js telemetry is disabled by default, as per GDPR this sort of things should be opt-in.

-You can opt-in for the telemetry by setting the `NEXT_TELEMETRY_DISABLED` environment variable to 0.
+The Next.js telemetry is disabled by default.
+You can opt-in for the telemetry by setting the `NEXT_TELEMETRY_DISABLED` environment variable to `0`.

 **For example:**